 Gmail for business boasts features, functions, app extensions and pricing options that can provide entrepreneurs the tools they need for effective business communications and administration.
 If you’re ready to create a Gmail business account, we’ll take you through each step of the setup process.
 We’ll also review the plan options and the overall benefits of a Google business email account.

 What’s Gmail for Business?

-Gmail for small business is a multiuse platform that offers more than just email services.
-It’s part of G Suite, a set of productivity tools your employees can use such as Drive, Sheets and Slides.
+Gmail for small business is a multi-use platform that offers more than just email services.
+It’s part of Google Workspace (formerly known as G Suite), a set of productivity tools your employees can use such as Google Drive, Sheets and Slides.

-Setting Up Gmail for Business in 5 Steps
+Set Up a Gmail Business Account in 4 Steps

 - Just You

 2. On the following page, enter your full name and current email address, then click “Next.”